f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     you can specify `no` here to avoid that.
 However, if the native code is actually not required or used, remove the directory instead (using `rm=jni` for example).
-Using `buildjni=no` when the jni code isn’t used nor built will result in an error saying that native libraries were expected in the resulting package.
+Using `buildjni=no` when the jni code isn't used nor built will result in an error saying that native libraries were expected in the resulting package.

 `ndk: <version>`<a name="build_ndk"></a>